shnewto/fools-march/fire_bend/townfolk.md

 # population of fire bend

+secret info:
+these are HIGH level, ex-adevnturers.
+They've slowly gathered for a life of peace and shun the "responibility" of exteral affairs. they don't need the money they make on general goods / armor / weapons / potions. they're doing it as a cover.

+they are deeply skeptical of the adventurers when they arrive but it's not apparent in all of them. they are generally appathetic.
+They need to be won over.

+- marta domini, always looks like she
+- Sutha, at the Howling Pony Tavern: "WOW look at that shiny AXE."
+- the slacker teen is just that, not a hero in their own right.
+- Aust Liadon,at the general store: patronizing
+- Orianna at the bookstore: talks down, like they're children.

+(note: vall, the drow child. when addressed: you will call me magesty!
+I am your lord, rightful king of the nine hells! he's up to actual trouble but the townsfolk have it 100% under control, they're gd badasses every one.)

+TODO:
+- Skill test for slackers party. hallucinogenic trip to limbo...
+- Stats of one (sub any) fire bend NPC in case anyone gets fighty.
+-

+why is the town reaching out to these heros?
+- there's some weird stuff going on and no-one really wants to get involved...
+- marta's is pissed at Bor Amblecrown, and wants to see if there's anyone else interesting out there. potenital new friends / partners...
+-

 ## Osborn Brushgather, the school teacher
 - Halfling, pale skinned blue eyes
 - Black hair, ponytale